In this blog post, we look at how industries use our powerful toolkits to build the data flow visualization tools their users rely on.

 By aggregating devices into three distinct groups, and aggregating individual network transactions into broad ‘bands’ of activity where there’s not enough room to show detail, we get a digestible, bird’s eye view of what’s happening.

 Cryptocurrency flows – the ultimate visualization test?

 There’s no better example of a system that makes aggregation of transactions into flows more difficult than cryptocurrency blockchains.
 A Bitcoin transaction, for example, has multiple inputs and outputs, typically between addresses that are never re-used.
-(If you’re new to visualizing blockchain and digital currencies, see our helpful cryptocurrency articles).
+(If you’re new to blockchain visualization and digital currencies, see our helpful blockchain articles).

 The solution to this problem deserves it’s own blog post (coming soon!), but here’s a sneak preview of how well KronoGraph handles a portion of the Bitcoin blockchain:

 We’ve aggregated addresses of interest into a portfolio of wallets.
 The remaining blockchain is consolidated into a single row at the bottom, so that we can focus on transactions where Bitcoin has flowed from one wallet to another.
 Combining this view with a graph of the overall money flow gives you the best of both worlds – individual transactions and net flow, without overwhelming the user.